LI MIAO LOVETT INTERCULTURAL ESSAY

 Up to 6,000 words.
 I am looking for essays dealing with matters of culture, race, and a sense of place, either within the smaller microcosm of self-identity or within the larger environment of family, society and world interactions.
 I seek essays in the traditional form, my definition being the conscious shaping of nonfiction prose around a central idea or subject.
 In E. B. White's words, you will be putting your "finger on a little capsule of truth," using reality to point to your truth, not fiction.

-First Prize: Gail A. Kenna of Wicomico Chur, VA for “Malay Days”
+First Prize: Gail Ann Kenna of Wicomico Church, VA for “A Woman Reader from the West”